terminalcoder/Airline-Passenger-Satisfaction/README.md

 ├── README.md                                 <- the top-level README for reviewers of this project ├── notebook.ipynb                            <- narrative documentation of analysis in Jupyter notebook ├── presentation.pdf                          <- PDF version of project presentation
-├── data                                      <- empty folder in which to store data (see instructions above) ├── .gitignore                                <- files to ignore ├── images                                    <- sourced externally & from code └── environment.yml                           <- file with environment requirements for jupyter notebook
+├── data                                      <- folder in which to store data (see instructions above), also has instructions to do so
+├── .gitignore                                <- files to ignore
+├── images                                    <- sourced externally & from code
+└── environment.yml                           <- file with environment requirements for jupyter notebook